113ll3/Ibmclouddocscli/reference/ibmcloud/cli_security.md

 {:codeblock: .codeblock}
 {:tip: .tip}

-# Managing security SSH keys and SSL certificates
+# Managing classic infrastructure SSH keys and SSL certificates (ibmcloud sl security)
 {: #sl-manage-security-keys}

 SSH keys allow access to a device without using a password from corresponding clients for each public key that is implemented on the device.
 By adding an SSH key to a device, the device that was provided with the SSH key accesses the device for the corresponding key without the use of a password.
+{: shortdesc}

 SSL certificates are enabled by websites as a security measure to protect the user.
 They are generally used when you are required to transmit confidential information to a website.

 Use the following commands to manage {{site.data.keyword.cloud}} classic infrastructure SSH Keys and Certificates.
-{: shortdesc}

 ## ibmcloud sl security sshkey-add
 {: #sl_security_sshkey_add}